AnnaBrakowska/visualizeyes/README.md

-# VisualEyes
+# VisualEyesDB
-VisualEyes is a free open source GUI for MongoDB enthusiasts.
+VisualEyesDB is a free open source GUI for MongoDB enthusiasts.
 Built on top of established, powerful project, VisualEyes version 2.0.0. is now offers

 ![alt text](landing.png)